SpinRite: Features

-SpinRite tests the data surfaces of writeable magnetic disks, including IDE, SATA, and floppy disks.
-It analyzes their contents and can refresh the magnetic disk surfaces to allow them to operate more reliably.
+SpinRite tests the data surfaces of writeable magnetic disks, including IDE, SATA, and floppy disks, plus SSD Solid State Drives.
+It analyzes their contents and can refresh the magnetic disk surfaces or flash memory storage to allow them to operate more reliably.

-SpinRite attempts to recover data from hard disks with damaged portions that may not be readable via the operating system.
-When the program encounters a sector with errors that cannot be corrected by the disk drive's error-correcting code, it tries to read the sector up to 2000 times, in order to determine, by comparing the successive results, the most probable value of each bit.
-The data is then saved onto a new block on the same disk; it cannot be saved elsewhere.
-In this respect SpinRite differs from most data recovery software, which usually provides (and recommends) an option to save the recovered data onto another disk, or onto a separate partition on the same disk.
+SpinRite attempts to recover data from drives that the operating system cannot read.
+When the program encounters errors reading data, it tries to read the sector up to 2,000 times, in order to determine, by comparing the successive results, the most probable value of each bit.
+The data is then saved to the original location or to a location on the same disk; it does not save data elsewhere.
+In this respect, SpinRite differs from most data recovery software, which usually provides (and recommends) an option to save the recovered data onto another disk, or onto a separate partition on the same disk.

-Gibson says his software was specifically designed to fix sector problems.
-However, if a hard drive's circuit board, drive motors or other mechanical parts are defective, or there is systemic file system corruption, SpinRite may be of little or no help.
-When a hard drive begins to fail due to mechanical faults, a program like SpinRite may extend its life long enough to carry out successful file recovery with other specialized software.
+Gibson says he designed SpinRite to fix sector problems, not failures of circuit boards, motors, or other mechanical parts.
+When a hard drive's ability to read data slows or begins unreliable, SpinRite may recover data that can then be copied to another drive.

-SpinRite is claimed by its developer to have certain unique features, such as disabling of disk write caching, disabling of auto-relocation, compatibility with disk compression, identification of the "data-to-flux-reversal encoder-decoder" used in a drive, and separate testing of buffered and unbuffered disk read performance.
-Another important feature is direct hardware-level access, whereby the drive's internal controller interacts directly with the program, rather than through the operating system.
+SpinRite is claimed by its developer to have certain unique features, such as disabling of disk write caching, disabling of auto-relocation, compatibility with disk compression, identification of the "data-to-flux-reversal encoder-decoder" used in a drive, and separate testing of buffered and unbuffered disk read performance, and direct hardware-level access, whereby the drive's internal controller interacts directly with the program, rather than through the operating system.
 This, in turn, allows dynamic head repositioning, whereby, when reading a faulty sector, the reading head is deliberately moved backwards and forwards many times, by varying amounts, in the hope that each time it returns to the sector, it may come to rest in a slightly different position.
-By performing statistical analysis on the succession of results thus obtained, SpinRite is, according to its maker, often able to "reconstruct" data from damaged sectors, and even in those cases in which complete reconstruction proves impossible, SpinRite is able to extract all intact bits from a partially damaged sector, and to copy them to a new block, thereby minimizing the amount of data lost.
+By performing statistical analysis on the succession of results thus obtained, SpinRite is, according to its maker, often able to "reconstruct" data from damaged sectors, and even in those cases in which complete reconstruction proves impossible, SpinRite is able to extract all intact bits from a partially unreadable, and write them back, or copy them to a new block, thereby minimizing the amount of data lost.